What is Herpes?

-At Better2Know you can choose your test method: urine or a swab if you have symptoms, and blood if you do not.
-Results are available 2- 5 working days from the sample being received in the lab depending on which sample is taken.
-The test will say whether you have HSV I, HSV II, both types, or neither.
+At Better2Know, you can choose your test method: urine or a swab if you have symptoms, and blood if you do not.
+Results are available within 2working days from us receiving your sample for the blood test , and 5 days for the other tests.
+The test will tell you whether you have HSV-1, HSV-2, both or neither.

 At selected private sexual health clinics, Better2Know also provides instant Herpes testing.
 With this exclusive, popular Herpes testing option, you will receive your results from 10 minutes after sample collection.